![]() |

 PLEASE NOTE

-and extra features.
-DEDICATION This website is dedicated to my 3rd cousins the late Christobel SANGSTER (née WILLIAMS) and the late Jocelyn MOORE (née DALWOOD) who started researching the Dalwood family many years ago, long before I started.
-They gave me a wealth of information and encouragement.
-A very special thank you to Roma and Bill GOFFETT (my 4th cousin) for your work in the UK and for your friendship.
-Thank you to Bev and Bill DAWSON (4th cousin 2x removed) for generously sharing the results of your extensive and comprehensive research in South Australia and for your friendship.
-These are your pages, too.
+work in the UK and for your friendship.
 Purpose of this siteMy aim is to provide a point of contact, a 'one-stop shop', for the research and exchange of information about Dalwood and related families around the world.
 I want to collect and present as much information as possible about these families (including descendants of Dalwood ancestors), starting with my own Dalwood branch and its connections.
 It is a never-ending endeavour.
 Please come back again - hopefully I will have added something new.
 I maintain, and am willing to share with enquirers, a list of people and their interests expressed to me about any of the names associated with this wider family.
 I would be pleased to add your name and details of your particular interests.
 Your privacy will be respected, and I won't pass on your contact details if you tell me you don't want me to do so.
 Dalwood here and thereThe name Origins Families Our researchSo far, my attention has concentrated on South

 Australia and elsewhere in Australia, and to a lesser extent, England.
 Many